bigeasy/cadence/diary.md

 airty, because on the subsequent go round, the result from the last step will be prepended to the argumets, the loop item or item and counter are going to be appended.
 They need to be prepended so that they are always in the same place.

+*Update*: Should there now be some special way of handling catch?
+No because you're catching, and that's how it works in the JavaScript langauge, you need to throw to propagage.